 Can you demonstrate that the design risks have been integrated into the construction phase plan up to the works force risk management process?

-Do you have an effective deign change management process considering changes in site information or clashes?
+Do you have an effective design change management process considering changes in site information or clashes?

 What are we designing now that may be unacceptable tomorrow?